bruhmastir/library/docs/terminal/muscat/general_procedures.md

 ## 2.4 Designated Areas of Responsibility
 ### 2.4.1 General
-The Muscat TMA is operated solely by the Muscat Radar position.
+The Muscat TMA is operated solely by the Muscat Approach position.
 No additional radar or control positions are available within the TMA.

 ### 2.4.2 Coordination between Controllers
 Clearances for direct routing to waypoints, radar vectors before the downwind leg, or deviations from standard level clearances within designated controller Areas of Responsibility (AoRs) must not be issued without prior coordination between the relevant controllers.